kamrinbains/kamrinbains/README.md

-- 👋 Hi, I’m @kamrinbains
+- 👋 Hi, I’m Kamrin Bains
 - 👀 I’m interested in learning new things
 - 🌱 I’m currently set to graduate in Fall 2026
 - 📫 Reach me at bainskamrin@gmail.com